 Overview

-The Historic African Diaspora Placement Program (HADIP) is a collaborative initiative for fostering cultural understanding and promoting sustainable development between Africans and African Americans.
-HADIP provides African American professionals with the opportunity to engage in professional and cultural immersion experiences in African countries.
-The program is implemented by a partnership comprising the African Capacity Building Foundation (ACBF), the African Union Mission to the United States, the International Partnership for Inclusive Education and Development (IPIED), the Directorate of Citizens and Diaspora Organizations of the African Union Commission (CIDO), and the Africa-America Institute (AAI), with ACBF serving as the Secretariat.
+The Historic African Diaspora Placement Program (HADIP) is a collaborative pan-African initiative for fostering cultural and professional connections and understanding between Africans on the continent and African Diaspora in the United States.
+It is committed to promoting sustainable development of Africans and African diaspora in the United States by providing African diaspora professionals in the United States with the opportunity to engage in professional and cultural immersion experiences in African countries.
+The intent is to match the skills, talents and experience of African diaspora professionals with the development needs of the host countries.
+The program is implemented by a partnership comprising the African Capacity Building Foundation (ACBF), the African Union Mission to the United States, the International Partnership for Inclusive Education and Development (IPIED), the Directorate of Citizens and Diaspora Organizations of the African Union Commission (CIDO), and the Africa-America Institute (AAI), with ACBF serving as the Secretariat, and the International Association for Volunteer Effort (IAVE) and DelReeve Konsult as technical and implementing partners.

 Mission

-HADIP's mission is twofold: to enhance cultural understanding between Africans and African Americans and to enable African American professionals to actively contribute to Africa's development in alignment with the African Union's Agenda 2063.
-By facilitating cultural exchange, technology transfer, and the establishment of transnational networks, HADIP aims to heal any lingering historical alienation and estrangement, promote sustainable development, and provide African Americans with an opportunity to reconnect with their ancestral homeland.
+HADIP's mission is twofold: to enhance cultural connections and understanding between Africans and African diaspora in the United States and to enable African diaspora professionals to actively contribute to Africa's development in alignment with the African Union's Agenda 2063.
+By facilitating cultural exchange, technology transfer, and establishing transnational networks, HADIP aims to heal any lingering historical or contemporary alienation and estrangement, promote sustainable development, and provide African diaspora with an opportunity to reconnect with their ancestral homeland more meaningfully.

 Pilot Phase

-HADIP will be implemented in a phased approach, starting with a 3-year pilot phase involving 10 selected African countries.
-The pilot will consist of two tracks: a 6-month to 1-year or a year and longer occupational and cultural immersion.
-The participating countries in the pilot phase include Algeria, Cameroon, Burundi, Ghana, Ethiopia, Kenya, Malawi, Morocco, Senegal, and Zimbabwe.
-African Americans placed in each of the countries will be provided a return flight ticket, monthly stipend, and life and health insurance coverage.
+HADIP will be implemented in a phased approach, starting with a 3-year pilot phase involving African countries which would have expressed interest, on the principle of “first come first served”.
+The pilot will consist of two tracks: short term deployments and longer term occupational and cultural immersion.
+African diaspora in the United States placed in each of the host countries will be provided a return flight ticket, monthly stipend, and life and health insurance coverage.
 Lessons learned from the pilot phase will guide the program's expansion to additional countries in subsequent phases.

 Objectives

-- Identify and engage African American professionals interested in participating in the program.
+v Identify and engage African diaspora professionals in the United States interested in participating in the program.

-- Match the skills, talents, and experiences of African American professionals to the development needs of the host countries.
+v Match the skills, talents, and experiences of African diaspora professionals to the development needs of the host countries.

 Benefits for African Countries

-- Cultural immersion by connecting African American professionals with African countries.
+v Cultural immersion by connecting African diaspora professionals in the United States with African countries.

-- Cultural immersion and the opportunity to reconnect with ancestral heritage.
+v Cultural immersion and the opportunity to reconnect more meaningfully with ancestral heritage.

-- Opportunity for an enriching and authentic lived experience in Africa
+v Opportunity for an enriching and authentic lived experience in Africa.

-- Meaningful participation in Africa's development and contribution to targeted African countries.
+v Meaningful and direct participation in Africa's development and contribution to targeted African countries.

 Budget and Funding

-In addition to direct financial contributions, some partners may release African Diasporas to work under the program through secondment agreements for specific periods.
+In addition to direct financial contributions, some partners may release African Diasporans to work under the program through secondment agreements for specific periods.

 Projected Impact

-By the end of the 3-year pilot phase, HADIP aims to have facilitated the immersion experiences of 3,000 African American professionals.
-This will contribute to sustainable economic growth and development in the targeted African countries while fostering cultural understanding, healing of any lingering historical estrangement, and building transnational networks.
+By the end of the 3-year pilot phase, HADIP aims to have facilitated the immersion experiences of 3,000 African diaspora professionals in the United States.
+This will contribute to sustainable economic growth and development in the targeted African countries while fostering professional connections, deepening cultural understanding, and healing any lingering historical or contemporary estrangement, and building transnational networks.

 More Information